ClickHouse/metabase-clickhouse-driver/README.md

 1. Clone [metabase repository](https://github.com/metabase/metabase)
 2. Clone this repository, and follow [the instructions for building the driver](https://github.com/metabase/metabase/wiki/Writing-a-Driver:-Packaging-a-Driver-&-Metabase-Plugin-Basics).
 Alternatively, download a pre-release jar.
 3. Copy `clickhouse.metabase-driver.jar` into your Metabase `plugins` directory
-4. Start Metabase, e.g. by invoking `lein run` in your Metabase directory.
+4. Start Metabase, e.g. by invoking `DRIVERS=clickhouse clojure -M:run:drivers` in your Metabase directory.

 If you want to develop simply create a symbolic link from the Metabase `modules/drivers` directory to the root of the driver directory.